 We live in the age of instant gratification.
 It used to be that a couple of days between order and shipment, and another week waiting for delivery was perfectly acceptable.
 Those days are gone.
 Customers want shipping that is fast and free.
 A recent study by Comscore found that 58% of ecommerce shoppers would add more items to their carts in order to qualify for free shipping.

-What this means for you: Inventory tracking, order fulfillment, and shipping processes are critical to you creating satisfied and loyal customers.
+What this means for you: Ecommerce inventory tracking, order fulfillment, and shipping processes are critical to you creating satisfied and loyal customers.
 If they cannot count on your store to provide accurate and fast shipping, they will shop somewhere else.
 Optimize your company’s procedures or use software solutions that will do it for you.
 Save money with a free Pitney Bowes account and commercial based pricing with our new integration.

 Social Media Selling Will Increase